aws-data-engineering-pipelines-examples/aws-simple-push-pipeline-example/README.md

 To start producer:
 * make sure all dependencies from `requirements.txt` are installed (i.e. use virtual environment and activate it)
 * run `python start_producer.py -n-workers 1 -max-delay 5`

+Streaming throughput can be adjusted with below `-n-workers` & `-max-delay` parameters:
+* `-n-workers` - amount of concurrent workers (threads) that will be producing events
+* `-max-delay` - time interval (in seconds) that worker sleeps for before producing new event (picked randomly from range 1 to `-max-delay` value)

 To stop producer:
 * Linux: press CTRL + C multiple times